sensoworks/docs/docs/edge/fog-getting-started-guide.md

 <p align="center"><img src="../assets/images/sensoworks-fog-getting-started-guide.jpg" width="75%" height="75%"></p>

-The simulator will send temperature data to a MQTT topic named:
+The simulator, on the upper left of the picture, will send temperature data to a MQTT topic named:

 - sensoworks/fog/southbound/t-001